pywbem/pywbemtools/docs/appendix.rst

       non-embedded instances of the class (not including subclasses) within the namespace.

+   Interop namespace
+      The Interop namespace is a :term:`CIM namespace` that exists in a WBEM server as a point of interoperatbility with WBEM clients because it has a well known name.
+A WBEM server may have only a single Interop namespace and the names are limited normally to ``interop``, ``root/interop``.
+      Pywbemcli adds ``root/PG_Interop`` as a third alternative when it looks for any Interop namespaces on a WBEM server.
+The object manager, profile, namespace information and indication subscription is available through the interop namespace.

    connections file
       A file maintained by pywbemcli and managed by the :ref:`Connection command group`.